 “If you don’t know where you want to go, do not be surprised if you arrive somewhere else!”Mark Twain

 Here are two types of motivation to distinguish: On the one hand, the one that comes from the outside (e.g. a reward or a bonus that you get when you achieve something specific), the so calling “Extrinsic Motivation”.
 And secondly, the one that comes from you (e.g. because it’s your dream), the so-called “Intrinsic Motivation”.
 First of all, think about whether there is any of them at all.

-The next step could be a bit more painful: ask yourself if what you expect motivation from you, that’s what you want.
-A good example of this is your current employment: Often we demand more motivation from us here, but completely overlook the fact that our job or the study that has just begun is no longer in line with our interests.
+The next step could be a little more painful: Ask yourself if what you expect motivation from yourself is what you want at all.
+A good example of this is your current employment: We often demand more motivation from us here, but completely overlook the fact that our job or the studies that have already started no longer corresponds to our interests for a long time.

 15 Tips against the lack of motivation

 1.)
 Focus on your “ultimate goal”

 Make yourself aware again and again, what exactly you want to achieve (e.g. completion of studies or a promotion).
 Dream about what reaching your goal will feel like and what benefits you will get from it (e.g., raise, better job opportunities, better fitness).

 2.)
 Find like-minded people

 Surround yourself with people who think similarly, understand you, and support you in your goals.
 You will be amazed what energies can come from such contacts.

 Don’t think about how far it’s to reach your final goal (for example, the university degree).
 It’s better to set smaller milestones, so you get motivated every time again when you achieved another step.